jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 ###drm.widevine

-Widevine DRM is specific to Google Chrome on non-iOS devices
+Widevine DRM is specific to Google Chrome on non-iOS devices.
+Widevine will also function on Firefox browsers for desktop systems.

 |Option|Type|Description|Default|
 |---|---|---|---|